neuraparse/QMANN/.github/SECURITY.md

 ## Reporting a Vulnerability

-The QMNN team takes security seriously.
+The QMANN team takes security seriously.
 If you discover a security vulnerability, please follow these steps:

 ### 1. Do Not Create a Public Issue